pCloud Review

 • Built-in backup software (with block level support)

-• 30 Days of historic file versioning (15 days on free plan)
+• Up to 365 Days of historic file versioning (15 days on free plan)

 • Multi-factor authentication (2FA) supported